microsoft/workshop-library/full/intro-git-github-version-control/local-git.md

 ```

 > [!NOTE]
-> You can use `git log --oneline` to get the following
+> `git log` displays the following:
-> - the SHA
+> - the SHA (unique ID for each commit)
-> - the author
+> - the author (the email and username you configured Git with)
-> - the date
+> - the date (the date of the commit)
-> - the commit message
+> - the commit message (the message that you added with the commit)
+> You can use `git log --oneline` to get a one-line version of the logs.

 ## Summary